o1-labs/rfcs/0010-zkvm-keccak.md

 ## Drawbacks
 [drawbacks]: #drawbacks

-This gate uses much longer lookup tables.
-Understand if the gains in the number of rows of Keccak compensate for the necessity of a $2^{16}$ lookup table.
+This gate uses 3 lookup tables of length $2^{16}$.
+Even if other parts of the system need tables this large, it comes with a cost.

 ## Rationale and alternatives